 Organisation; Arc Mediation, team of 3-4 trainers

-Principal Trainer: Dr Róisín O’Shea, Dip BA (Hns) law, PhD, BL, Mediator
+Principal Trainer: Dr Róisín O’Shea, Dip BA (Hns) law, PhD, BL, (IMI Certified Mediator)

-Other Trainers include : Dr Teresa Graham, Dr Sinead Conneely BL and Shane Dempsey (IMI Certified Mediator)
+Other Trainers include : Dr Teresa Graham, Dr Sinead Conneely BL and Shane Dempsey (IMI Certified Mediator).
+All 4 trainers have attained Certified Mediator status in the Irish Professional Mediators’ Organisation.

-Duration; 32 Hours (4 day course) of lectures & roleplays
+Duration; 32 Hours approx of lectures & roleplays

 Course participants are also provided with several hours of supplementary video lectures by one of the training team on relevant Family Law topics.